projectacrn/acrn-hypervisor/doc/glossary.rst

    RDT
-      Intel Resource Director Technology (Intel RDT) provides a set of monitoring and allocation capabilities to control resources such as Cache, Memory.
-ACRN supports, Cache Allocation Technology (CAT) and Memory Bandwidth Allocation (MBA).
+      Intel Resource Director Technology (Intel RDT) provides a set of monitoring and allocation capabilities to control resources such as Cache and Memory.
+ACRN supports Cache Allocation Technology (CAT) and Memory Bandwidth Allocation (MBA).

    RTVM
       Real-time VM.
-A specially designed VM to run hard real-time or soft real-time workloads (or application) much more efficiently than the typical User VM through the use of pass-through interrupt controller, polling-mode Virtio, Intel RDT allocation features(CAT, MBA) and I/O prioritization.
+A specially-designed VM that can run hard real-time or soft real-time workloads (or applications) much more efficiently than the typical User VM through the use of a passthrough interrupt controller, polling-mode Virtio, Intel RDT allocation features (CAT, MBA), and I/O prioritization.
 RTVMs are typically a :term:`pre-launched VM`.
-      A non-:term:`safety VM` with real-time requirements can a :term:`post-launched VM`.
+      A non-:term:`safety VM` with real-time requirements is a :term:`post-launched VM`.

    Safety VM